balazsgyenes/parllel/docs/design.md

     - Arrays are either numpy ndarrays, (or a subclass) or torch tensors
 - Establish clear interface to Handler/Agent - is the `obs + prev_action` or `obs + prev_action + prev_reward`?
 This also sort of makes the mini sampler obsolete, unless it hard-codes `(None)` for `prev_action + prev_reward`.
 - Clean up cage logic.
 Use already_done to prevent extra step calls.
 Reset is available as sync and async calls.
 Add optional auto-reset mode for performance.
+- Samples transformations, e.g. reward normalization, observation normalization, advantage estimation (jitted), creation of `valid` array
+- NamedArrayTuple/NamedTuple `__repr__` method should return a dict for easier debug viewing.
+- Add simple interface to Stable Baselines in the form of a gym wrapper that looks like the parallel vector wrapper but preallocates memory.

 ## Ideas
 - Sampler types: